aosabook/500lines/dagoba/chapter.md

 g.v('Thor').as('me').out().in().except('me').unique().run()
 ```

-But there are also queries that would be very difficult to try to filter.
+But there are also queries that would be difficult to try to filter.
 What if we wanted Thor's uncles and aunts?
 How would we filter out his parents?
 It's easy with 'as' and 'except':

 ```javascript
 g.v('Thor').out().as('parent').out().in().except('parent').unique().run()